Paleocontinent: Location

-Gondwana was located in the southern hemisphere, with the land mass that makes up current day Antarctica closest to the South Pole.
-The continent reaches from just above the equator to the South Pole.
-Current day South America and Africa are closest to the equator with Northern Africa intersecting the equator.
+Gondwana was located in the Southern Hemisphere, with the land mass that makes up what is now the part of Antarctica that is closest to the South Pole.
+The continent reached from just above the equator to the South Pole.
+In modern times, South America and Africa are the closest continents to the equator, and Northern Africa crosses it.

 Time period

 600-180 mya, Precambrian - Jurassic Period.

 Formation

 Gondwana was made of present-day South America, Africa, Arabia, India, Antarctica, Australia, and Madagascar.
-The Continent was fully formed by the late Precambrian period.
-This was 600 million years ago.
-It was an amalgamation of all the current southern hemisphere continents.
-Gondwana lasted through many different time periods and was a part of other super continents, like Pangea.
+The continent had become fully formed by the late Precambrian period, 600 million years ago.
+It was an amalgamation of all of today's continents in the Southern Hemisphere.
+Gondwana lasted in many different time periods and was a part of other supercontinents like Pangea.

 Demise

 Gondwana broke up in distinct stages.
 The continent started to split during the Jurassic Period around 180 million years ago.
-The first event was the separation of the western half of Gondwana, which includes Africa and South America, from the eastern half, which includes Antarctica, Australia, Madagascar, and India.
-Next, 40 million years later, South America and Africa began to split which began to open up the Atlantic Ocean.
-Also around this time India and Madagascar began to detach from Australia and Antarctica.
-This separation created the Indian Ocean.
-Lastly, in the Cretaceous, India and Madagascar began to split and Australia and Antarctica began to detach from one another.
+The first event was the separation of the western half of Gondwana, which includes Africa and South America, from its eastern half, which includes Antarctica, Australia, Madagascar, and India.
+Next, 40 million years later, South America and Africa began to split, which began to open up the Atlantic Ocean.
+Also around then, India and Madagascar began to detach from Australia and Antarctica.
+The separation created the Indian Ocean.
+Lastly, during the Cretaceous, India and Madagascar began to split, and Australia and Antarctica began to detach from each other.